CliMA/ClimaCoupler.jl/experiments/SlabLand/README.md

 ## **Atmos Component**

 ### 1. Formulation
 We're using the ClimateMachine.jl's Atmos SingleStack configuration.
-In this simplified case, we are solving the 5 diffusion equations, 1 for density, 3 for the velocity components, and 1 for a tracer.
+In this simplified case, we are solving the 5 diffusion equations: 1 for density, 3 for the velocity components, and 1 for a tracer.

 $$
 \frac{\partial ρ}{\partial t} = - ∇ \cdot (\vec{u} ρ + μ ∇ ρ) \qquad